richardquillen/nautobot-poc/debian-nautobot-docker-compose.md

 docker compose version

 ```
-and have it return something like
+and it should return something like

 ```bash
 Docker version 28.2.2, build 28.2.2-0ubuntu1~24.04.1